MEET MI’S ACADEMIC TEAM

 First joining the Audio Engineering department at Musicians Institute, he currently serves as both AE Chair and the Dean of the School of Industry Studies, where he presides over the Guitar Craft, Independent Artist and Music Business programs.

-Associate Dean, School of Performance Studies
+Dean of Performance Studies

 BACKGROUND & EDUCATION